astronomer/airflow-guides/guides/airflow-passing-data-between-tasks.md

 ### XCom Backends

-It is possible to use a different service (such as S3) to store XComs and change the serialization and deserialization behavior of tasks results in XCom by setting up a [custom XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend).
-This is a large concept in its own right, so we won't go into too much detail here, but you can start by reading more about it in the linked Airflow documentation.
+It is possible to use a different service (such as S3) to store XComs and change the serialization and deserialization behavior of tasks results in XCom by setting up a custom XCom backend.
+This is a concept in its own right, so we won't go into too much detail here, but you can start by reading more about it in the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend).

 ### Example DAGs

 In this section, we'll show a couple of example DAGs that use XCom to pass data between tasks.
 For this example, we're interested in analyzing the increase in total number of Covid tests for the current day for a particular state.
-To implement this use case, we will have one task that makes a request to the [Covid Tracking API](https://covidtracking.com/data/api) and pulls the `totalTestResultsIncrease` parameter from the results; we will then have another task that takes that result and continues with some sort of analysis.
+To implement this use case, we will have one task that makes a request to the [Covid Tracking API](https://covidtracking.com/data/api) and pulls the `totalTestResultsIncrease` parameter from the results.
+We will then use another task to take that result and complete some sort of analysis.
 This is a valid use case for XCom, because the data being passed between the tasks is a single integer.

 ```python
 from airflow import DAG